Christina-Karavida/Exploring-Monotonic-Reasoning-in-Neural-Natural-Language-Inference/dataset_creation/readme.md

 ---

-# 1. Taxonomy Construction
+# 1. Taxonomy

 The taxonomy defines the hypernym–hyponym relations used to construct the MoRe examples.

 ### `taxonomy.py`

-Contains the collection of hypernym–hyponym pairs used to create MoRe, organized in a taxonomy.
+Contains the collection of hypernym–hyponym pairs.

 ### `taxonomy_helpers.py`

 Contains helper functions for:

 * generating hypernym–hyponym pairs;
-* visualizing the taxonomy; and
+* visualizing the taxonomy, and
 * calculating taxonomy statistics.

 ### `taxonomy_stats.ipynb`

-A notebook for inspecting and analysing the taxonomy used in the dataset.
+A notebook for inspecting the taxonomy.

 ---